 - Work across academic areas with an interdisciplinary topic.

 - Study a new area of interest, perhaps one for further study at the college level.

 AP Research Assessment

 The AP Research course culminates in an academic paper of 4,000 to 5,000 words and a presentation with an oral defense.
-The two components of the through-course performance task are teacher-scored, and the academic paper is validated by the College Board after being scored.
+The presentation is teacher-scored, and the academic paper is scored by the College Board.
 There is no end-of-course exam for AP Research.